 Each test dummy is clothed in a form fitting cotton stretch short sleeve shirt with above-the-elbow sleeves and above-the-knee length pants.
 The mass of the shirt or pants shall not exceed 0.06 kg each.
-Each foot of the test dummy is equipped whose mass is 0.51 ± 0.09 kg.
+Each foot of the test dummy is equipped with a size 11XW shoe whose mass is 0.51 ± 0.09 kg.
 Limb joints are set at 1g, barely restraining the weight of the limb when extended horizontally.
 Leg joints are adjusted with the torso in the supine position.